-It’s difficult to find stories that mention climate change in some way shape or form.
-I think that even when discussing the virtual borders and treaties of immaterial AI traversing hyperspace or some sci/fi fantasy mumbo jumbo, climate change must always be mentioned.
+It’s difficult to find stories that mention climate change in some shape.
+I think that even when discussing interstellar space or AI proxy wars or some sci/fi fantasy mumbo jumbo, climate change must always be mentioned.
 Reminded.
 Like an alarm, even if you don’t want to wake up.

 Lin is a master of cringing at years-old work, a perfect practitioner of procrastination, and she excels in agonizing over every single cliché in her writing and then reading 20 sci-fi stories about The Hero’s Journey in a specific crater on Mars.

 She is the absolute best at thinking her best first drafts are the best things in the world and need no editing because they are the best.

 You can contact Lin over social media or at email@example.com

 Q CUPSI Team — A Kingston competitive poetry team headed for CUPSI2020!
 I will try to give them my best support from the internet.

 Find writing resources such as contests, journals, and guides under the Resources page.